The Honour of Pontefract

 As Constable of Chester this family had the earls of Chester

-[Cheshire] held by the Dutton family and Donington Castle near
+Castle [Cheshire] held by the Dutton family and Donington Castle

-Nottingham.
-He assumed the name Lisours/Lizours as his grandmother denied
+near Nottingham.
+He assumed the name Lisours / Lizours as his grandmother

-him the Lizours estates and titles.
-He then assumed the De Laci name.
+denied him the Lizours estates and titles.
+He then assumed the De Laci

-In 1193 he was accompanied by William De Beaumont of Whitley Hall on King
+name.
+In 1193 he was accompanied by William De Beaumont of Whitley Hall

-Richard's Third Crusade [C.T.
-Pratt]] having assisted at the seige of
+on King Richard's Third Crusade [C.T.
+Pratt] having assisted at

-Acre [but this is now questioned].
-He was a sheriff of Lancashire VII-IX
+the siege of Acre [but this is now questioned].
+He was a sheriff of Lancashire

-Richard I, Constable of Chester 1209 and possibly a Justicar of England
+VII-IX Richard I, Constable of Chester 1209 and possibly a Justicar of

 In 1192 the De Lacis are recorded as holding Hooton Pagnell [Hotton Painel]

-the honour of Pontefract in 1196 but did not take possession of the castle
+of the honour of Pontefract in 1196 but did not take possession of the

-at Pontefract until after the death of King Richard I [1199] who
+castle at Pontefract until after the death of King Richard I [1199]

-had retained it for his own purposes.
-Roger's name appears as a witness to
+who had retained it for his own purposes.
+Roger's name appears as a witness

-who was related to Roger De Laci through Richard FitzEustace who married
+Northumberland who was related to Roger De Laci through Richard FitzEustace

-twice.
-Both Roger and Robert [sheriff of Northumberland] were together,
+who married twice.
+Both Roger and Robert [sheriff of Northumberland]

-heavily involved in keeping 'lawnorder' in the north of England.
+were together, heavily involved in keeping 'lawnorder' in the north

 [Walensis] of Burghwallis 1204-1209 and sheriff of Cheshire before 1210